alexhrao/aoc-2024/README.md

 when he suggested I work through what the example program was actually **doing**, not just trying random numbers to see what worked.
-From there I was able to boil down the instructions to two things: A manipulation of `B` that solely depends on `A`, and dividing `A` by 8.
-Slowly but surely it dawned on me that instead of starting from the _beginning_ of the instructions, I should start from the end, since `A` will necessarily decrease with each step (of course, if `A` is 0, it stays the same, but that's also never going to work).
+From there I was able to boil down the instructions to two things: A manipulation of `B` that solely depends on `A`, and then dividing `A` by 8.
+Slowly it began to dawn on me that instead of starting from the _beginning_ of the instructions, I should start from the end, since `A` will necessarily decrease with each step (of course, if `A` is 0, it stays the same, but that's also never going to work).
+Starting from the end means I can start from smaller numbers and then work my way up to the beginning.

 The second breakthrough happened when I realized that dividing by 8 will **truncate** the value; in this way, all numbers `[8,15]` will become `1`.
 So